sparkflows/sparkflows-docs/docs/aws/glue-integration_prev.rst

 5. Verify the Job on AWS Glue Cluster

-Now you may verify the Job run on Fire Insights from AWS Glue Job from AWS Portal too.
+Now you may verify the Job run on Sparkflows from AWS Glue Job from AWS Portal too.

 .. figure:: ..//_assets/aws/glue/glue_job_verify.PNG
    :alt: aws